 Criteria JORC Code explanation Commentary Estimation of deleterious elements or other non-grade variables of economic significance (eg sulphur for acid mine drainage characterisation).
 In the case of block model interpolation, the block size in relation to the average sample spacing and the search employed.
 Any assumptions behind modelling of selective mining units.
 Any assumptions about correlation between variables.
 Description of how the geological interpretation was used to control the resource estimates.
 Discussion of basis for using or not using grade cutting or capping.
 The process of validation, the checking process used, the comparison of model data to drill hole data, and use of reconciliation data if available.
 Moisture Whether the tonnages are estimated on a dry basis or with natural moisture, and the method of determination of the moisture content.
 Tonnages are reported on a dry basis.
 Moisture content was measured during the process of measuring bulk densities.
 Cut-off parameters The basis of the adopted cut-off grade(s) or quality parameters applied.
 The Indicated Resource used a cut-off grade of 0.85 g/t.
 This cut-off grade was based on a gold price of US\$1250/oz, milling cost of \$24.50/tonne, recovery of about 75% and a nominal component for haulage.
-The Indicated Resource was restricted to mineralisation IFSONA Mining factors or assumptions Assumptions made regarding possible mining methods, minimum mining dimensions and internal (or, if applicable, external) mining dilution.
+The Indicated Resource was restricted to mineralisation within the TSF containment.
+Mining factors or assumptions Assumptions made regarding possible mining methods, minimum mining dimensions and internal (or, if applicable, external) mining dilution.
 It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential mining methods, but the assumptions made regarding mining methods and parameters when estimating Mineral Resources may not always be rigorous.
 Where this is the case, this should be reported with an explanation of the basis of the mining assumptions made.
 None applied.
 The metallurgical test will determine if the material would be beneficiated and thus mineable.
 Metallurgical factors or assumptions The basis for assumptions or predictions regarding metallurgical amenability.
 It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential metallurgical methods, but the assumptions regarding metallurgical treatment processes and parameters made when reporting Mineral Resources may not always be rigorous.
 Where this is the case, this should be reported with an explanation of the basis of the metallurgical assumptions made.
 Preliminary metallurgical testwork is undergoing.
-Environmental factors or assumptions Assumptions made regarding possible waste and process residue disposal options.
-It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider the potential environmental impacts of the mining and processing operation.
-While at this stage the determination of potential environmental impacts, particularly for a greenfields project, may not always be well advanced, the status of early consideration of these potential environmental impacts should be reported.
-Where these aspects have not been considered this should be reported with an explanation of the environmental assumptions made.
-Preliminary investigations have been made to determine it accessibility and impact Potential social and environment impacts are yet to be considered.